rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

 ```

 This will set a DNS forwarder zone on Windows DNS for the FreeIPA
 domain.
-You can test it in Powershell using:
+You can test it in PowerShell using:

 ```none
 PS C:> nslookup